 Internet of Things (IoT) Integrations

 Finally, more companies recognize the value of IoT devices, like sensors, scanners, and cameras, that can feed information back to the ERP.
 For instance, a sensor that monitors the performance of a piece of warehouse automation equipment could alert a manager when the machinery starts operating more slowly.
-That could be a sign the equipment needs repair, and the business can intervene before it breaks and disrupts operations.
+That could be a sign that the equipment needs repair, and the business can intervene before it breaks and disrupts operations.
 An IoT tracker on a delivery truck could show drivers taking inefficient routes and suggest they always use GPS.

 Unified ERP System

-Gain Control of Your Business Resources with NetSuite ERP
+Grow Your Business With NetSuite ERP

 We cover 9 easy steps to choosing an ERP that's perfect for you, including what to ask vendors and how to build a business case.

-Get Your Free Guide(opens in a new tab)ERP FAQs
+Get Your Free Guide(opens in a new tab)

 What does ERP stand for?